 And ya’ll, that shook me to my core.
 Was I an “angry” person?
 Was I a bad wife?
 A bad mom?
 I could keep it together when I was at work and I could be pleasant there, so why couldn’t I do the same thing at home?
 I was terrified that this observation from my husband was a label for a new me.

-And part of the problem could have been postpartum hormones (which can affect you for way longer than most medical advice leads you to expect) or low sleep, but that wasn’t all of it.
+And part of the problem could have been postpartum anger and rage (which can affect you for way longer than most medical advice leads you to expect) or low sleep, but that wasn’t all of it.

-So, for years, I tried harder.
+So, for years, I tried harder to deal with this mom rage towards my husband.
 I’d tell myself things like

 Don’t get mad.